Royalty Free Music track: Offenbach Galop infernal (Can-Can) from Orpheus in the Underworld

 Jacques Offenbach: Orpheus in the Underworld (Orphée aux enfers), IJO 60, Act 2, Scene 2: Infernal Galop ("Can-Can") in D major.
-Performed and recorded exclusively for Lynne Publishing.
+Music performed and recorded exclusively for Lynne Publishing.

 |Track ID number:||23429|